Eeems-Org/remarkable.guide/src/faqs.rst

 My device is connected to wifi, but can't sync or check for updates, how can I fix this?
 ----------------------------------------------------------------------------------------

-If you are on an earlier version than 3.11.2.5 and trying to update, you will need to manually update using `codexctl <https://github.com/Jayy001/codexctl>`_ to 3.11.2.5 and then you can use the built in upgrade menu.
+If you are on an earlier version than 3.11.2.5 and trying to update, you will need to :ref:`manually upgrade <upgrade>` to 3.11.2.5 and then you can use the built in upgrade menu.
 The old upgrade servers are no longer online.

 You could attempt the following troubleshooting steps: